PRIESTLY FORMATION IN VINCENTIAN CONGREGATION

 The mission of promoting vocations “aims at presenting the attraction of the person of the Lord Jesus and the beauty of the total gift of self for the sake of the Gospel (Vita Consecrata, n.64).
 In each Province, Region and Mission there is a Vocation Promoter whose special task is to seek and find out suitable candidates for the Province.
 He will be assisted by Minor Seminary rectors and a team appointed by the respective Major Superiors.
 This team meet occasionally to plan and to organize the various programs in this regard.
 However, all the members of the Congregation have responsibility to foster and seek good vocations.
 We must pray unceasingly to the Lord of the harvest, that he will send laborers to his vineyard, in order to meet the various needs of the Church (cf. Mt.9:37-38).

 The Provincial Superior with the recommendation of the Vocation Promoter and the Minor Seminary Rector admits a candidate to the Minor Seminary.
 In this selection, the religious, familial, educational and personal aspects of the candidate are to be carefully assessed.
 The minimum qualification for a candidate to be admitted is of SSLC or its equivalent with good marks.
-The address of the Vocation promoters of the Provinces are the following:

 2. Minor Seminary